Relrin/dotfiles/README.md

 Q: Can I use this for my own purposes?
 A: Of course, you can use it easily

 Q: Why do you use separate configs for VIM and NeoVIM instead of using a single file?
 A: There are two main reasons:
 - I wrote [an article](https://habr.com/ru/post/224979/) that explains how setup Vim for Python development.
 In addition to it a certain group of developers would like to get an identical setup described in the article.
-So I kinda restricted in experimenting and changing the original `.vimrc` file.
+So I kinda restricted in experimenting and changing the original `.vimrc` file
-- With NeoVIM I can freely experimenting in the way I would like.
-Also NeoVIM it has a lot improvements in comparison to the original VIM, and therefore I can get a better development experience when switching between different programming languages and environments.
+- With NeoVIM I can freely experimenting in the way that I would like.
+Also NeoVIM has a lot improvements in comparison to the original VIM, so I can get a better development experience when switching between different programming languages and environments

 ## How to install VIM settings